SCHOLARSHIP INFO

-Please note that Gateway does not have a department dedicated to researching scholarships and financial assistance.
-This is considered the responsibility of the parents and the student.
-Gateway would like, however, to be of assistance whenever possible.
+Researching scholarships and financial assistance is the responsibility of the parents and the student.
+It is our desire, however, to be of assistance whenever possible.
 The following is a list of resources for scholarship information.
-We recommend that students start researching, preparing, and applying for scholarships as early as the beginning of their junior year.
+We recommend that parents and students start researching, preparing, and applying for scholarships as early as the beginning of the junior year.
 Many scholarships have early deadlines.
-(For example, FAFSA’s deadline for state grants is February 15 of the senior year.
-The Sam Walton Scholarship usually has a January deadline.
-The Tennessee Hope Lottery Scholarship has a FAFSA deadline of September 1 of the senior year.
-Keep in mind that, in order to be eligible for the Hope Lottery Scholarship, home-educated students must be enrolled in the same home education program for one full year immediately preceding graduation.)
+For example:

 Tennessee Student Assistance Corporation (TSAC)